 Residents Maintain Autonomy

-This indicates the percentage of residents who needed more assistance with activities of daily living over time.
+Measures the percentage of long-term residents who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and eating.

 Ability to Keep Residents Mobile

-This is a measure of the percentage of long-term stay patients who maintained mobility.
-Some experts would argue that mobility is critical to patients physical and mental health.
+This metric measures the percent of long-term patients who were able to retain mobility.
+Some experts argue that mobility is important for patients health.

 Short-term Care: Rehospitalizations